OSGP/Documentation/chapter3/section3.x/GetSetSpecialDaysResponse.md

 ## GetSetSpecialDaysResponse request

 ### Description
-[SetSpecialDays](SetSpecialDays.md) returns the result from setting a Special Day.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the SetSpecialDays request.
+GetSetSpecialDaysResponse returns the result from setting a Special Day.
+The response request contains the DeviceIdentification and CorrelationUid which is received from the [SetSpecialDays](SetSpecialDays.md) request.

 ### References